ImPureSilver/CodeHunter/README.md

     - Come up with an efficent way to run this in the background
     - Create a easy to use GUI
     - Create an Account Management option
-    - Create an Advanced menu for things like...
-	- Creating your own RegEx
+    - Create an Advanced menu for things like: Creating your own RegEx

 # What's the purpose going forward?
 That'll have to depend on how well me or others that are interested goes.